true crime

 Video via Instagram/@chadwfranke

-Chad's news comes four months after the release of the Disney+ docu-series, Devil in the Family: The Fall of Ruby Franke, which shed new light on the family.
+Chad's news comes months after the release of the Disney+ docu-series, Devil in the Family: The Fall of Ruby Franke, which shed new light on the family.

 In the docuseries, both Chad and Shari spoke at length about the abuse their mum inflicted on her eldest son.
 They said punishments would often stem from the teenager not wanting to listen to adults.